simonegiancola09/simonegiancola09.github.io/_posts/2023-07-24-list-of-interesting-things.md

 ---
 layout: post
-title:  A list of lists of interesting things
+title:  A List of Lists of Interesting Things
 date: 2023-07-23 21:01:00
 description: A database of interesting material to read, listen, watch, contemplate
 tags: informal list music podcasts books photography art